AaronRandall/scenarios/README.md

 Read more about using Instruments [here](http://developer.apple.com/library/mac/#documentation/developertools/Conceptual/InstrumentsUserGuide/UsingtheAutomationInstrument/UsingtheAutomationInstrument.html#//apple_ref/doc/uid/TP40004652-CH20-SW1)

 ### Manually writing test content
 Tuneup_js is a JavaScript library which builds upon the UIAutomation library provided by Apple.
-You can read more about the project and supported assertions [here](https://github.com/alexvollmer/tuneup_js)
+You can read more about the project and supported assertions [here](https://github.com/alexvollmer/Tuneup_js)

-### Additions to tuneup_js
+### Additions to Tuneup_js
-Alongside the tuneup_js library, Scenarios also adds two new test features:
+Alongside the Tuneup_js library, Scenarios also adds two new test features:

 * withTimout: use this for potentially long-running calls (e.g. a button click to login, where the API may be slow)
 * slowTap();  Allows for slowing-down the speed at which taps are executed.
 This helps to a) see what tests are doing, b) help mimic human behaviour (those tests can move pretty fast otherwise!)